catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 The ``master`` server is the control plane of the cluster consisting of a collection of services responsible for providing the centralised scheduling, logic and management of all aspects of the cluster.
-While it is possible to run a cluster with a single master that hosts all of the required services it is more advisable, especially for production environments, to deploy them in a multi-master HA configuration.
+While it is possible to run a cluster with a single master which hosts all of the required services it is more advisable, especially for production environments, to deploy your clusters in a multi-master *highly available* configuration.

 Some of the key services running on the master are:

-- The interface to the cluster is via the ``API Server``, which provides a RESTful API frontend to the control plane.
+- The interface to the cluster via the ``API Server``, which provides a RESTful API frontend to the control plane.
 - Configuration and state of the cluster is managed by the ``cluster store``.
   This is based on ``etcd``, which is a distributed key-value store, and